Algebraic-Programming/ALP/README.md

 # Additional Contents

-The remainder of this file summarises other build system targets, how to integrate ALP algorithms into applications, debugging, development, and, finally, acknowledges contributors and lists technical papers.
+The remainder of this file summarises configuration options, additional build system targets, how to integrate ALP programs into applications, debugging, and contribute to ALP development.
+Finally, this README acknowledges contributors and lists technical papers.

 - [Configuration](#configuration)
 - [Overview of the main Makefile targets](#overview-of-the-main-makefile-targets)